mui/material-ui/docs/src/pages/careers/senior-designer.md

 Aside from all of the above, by the time you complete your first year, you should be able to:

 - Proactively identify improvement opportunities across MUI's ecosystem
-- Help your team structure and a follow a plan that tackles user pain points that you help to discover
+- Help your team structure and follow a plan to tackle user pain points that you help to discover
-- Foster an even more design-oriented, user-centered, culture at MUI
+- Foster an even more design-oriented, user-centered culture at MUI
-- Contribute at a code capacity more confidently, able to do your own design tweaks and improvements
+- Contribute in a code capacity more confidently, with the ability to tweak and improve your own designs

 ## About you